-Language of instruction:

-Slovak

-Notes:

-Course evaluation: Assessed students in total: 3

-A В С D Е FX

-100.0 0.0 0.0 0.0 0.0 0.0

-Person responsible for the delivery, development and quality of the study programme:
+Course evaluat Assessed stude ion: nts in total: 11 А В С D E FX 81.82 81.82 9.09 9.09 0.0 0.0 0.0 Name of lecturer(s): RNDr.
+Ivana Tomčíková, PhD.
+Last modification: 31.08.2022 Supervisor(s): Person responsible for the delivery, development and quality of the study programme: doc.
+RNDr.
+Pavel Bella, PhD.

-Course code: KGE/Ge- Course title: Field Course in the Geography of Slovakia

-During the semester, there will be preparation for the field course, which will usually take place at the end of the semester in a six-day block.
-The overall evaluation will consist of the following partial evaluations: 1. active participation; 2. a report on a given topic submitted at the beginning of the field course and its presentation during the field course; 3. oral answers to questions from the assigned topic and from the curriculum covered during the field course; 4. own notes documenting in detail the interpretation from the entire field course, especially from the individual locations visited; 5. own share in the creation of a joint student website documenting the field course (including an interactive internet map)
+University: Catholic Univer sity in Ružomberok Faculty: Faculty of Education Course code: KGE/Ge- MD107A/22 Course title: Field Course in the Geography of Slovakia Type and range of planned Form of instruction: Sem Recommended study rang hours weekly: 3 hour Teaching method: on-site learning activities and teaching methods: inar ge: s per semester: 39 Credits: 2 Working load: 50 hours Recommended semester/tri imester: 2.
+Level of study: II.
+Prerequisities: Requirements for passing tDuring the semester, there wthe end of the semester in a sievaluations: 1. active participcourse and its presentation oftopic and from the curriculuithe interpretation from the curriculuithe interpretation from the curriculuithe interpretation from the colspan="2">own share in the creation orinteractive internet map)Subject evaluation:A - 100%-93%B - 92%-85%C - 84%-77%D - 76%-69%E - 68%-60%Fx -59%- 0% he course: 'ill be preparation for the field course, which will usually take place at x-day block.
+The overall evaluation will consist of the following partial pation; 2. a report on a given topic submitted at the beginning of the field huring the field course; 3. oral answers to questions from the assigned m covered during the field course; 4. own notes documenting in detail entire field course, especially from the individual locations visited; 5. f a joint student website documenting the field course (including an second sec After completing the subjecompetences: ect, the student will acquire the following knowledge, skills and

-Fx -59%- 0%

-After completing the subject, the student will acquire the following knowledge, skills and competences:

-- can present knowledge about the complex geographical characteristics of Slovakia directly in the field, - through direct field observation and the use of a map, he is able to apply theoretical knowledge from the regional geography of Slovakia in the selected area, - can practically use basic methods for collecting and processing data on natural and social objects, phenomena and processes in the country and for preparing textual, tabular, graphic and cartographic outputs, - is able to prepare and successfully implement a geographical excursion.
+- can present knowledge about the complex geographical characteristics of Slovakia directly in the field,

+- through direct field observation and the use of a map, he is able to apply theoretical knowledge from the regional geography of Slovakia in the selected area,

+- can practically use basic methods for collecting and processing data on natural and social objects, phenomena and processes in the country and for preparing textual, tabular, graphic and cartographic outputs,

+- is able to prepare and successfully implement a geographical excursion.